flavioarchilli/root-web-monitoring/README.md

     vagrant reload --provision

 Both of these steps can take some time, upwards of ten minutes.
+If it fails to mount shared folder in Linux guest, destroy the vm:

+    vagrant destroy

+then:

+    vagrant plugin install vagrant-vbguest

 If you then want to run the monitoring application, SSH into the VM